jhpyle/docassemble/_docs/markup.md

 {% include side-by-side.html demo="mako-03" %}

-The [Mako] syntax for if/then/else statements is based on [Python], but is a little bit different.
+The [Mako] syntax for if/then/else statements is based on [Python's `if` statement], but is a little bit different.

 The `%` at the beginning of the line signifies that you are doing something special with [Mako].

 [Python] itself does not use `endif` -- it only uses indentation to designate where the if/then/else statement ends.
-[Mako] uses `endif` instead of indentation.
+[Mako] requires the use of `endif` because it does not see indentation.

 In [Python], `elif` is short for "else if."
 In the example above, the if/then/else statement means: